Premier League slam 'damaging' revamp plan - RFI

 - 'Damaging impact' -

-But the Premier League hit back at Parry and distanced themselves from the incendiary scheme.
+But the Premier League hit back at Parry and distanced themselves from the scheme.

-"English football is the world's most watched, and has a vibrant, dynamic and competitive league structure that drives interest around the globe," a Premier League statement said.

 "Football has many stakeholders, therefore this work should be carried out through the proper channels enabling all clubs and stakeholders the opportunity to contribute.

-"The Premier League has been working in good faith with its clubs and the EFL to seek a resolution to the requirement for COVID-19 rescue funding.
-This work will continue."
+"We are surprised and disappointed that at a time of crisis when we have urged the top tiers of professional football to come together and finalise a deal to help lower-league clubs, there appear to be backroom deals being cooked up that would create a closed shop at the very top of the game," a DCMS spokesperson said.

+"Sustainability, integrity and fair competition are absolutely paramount and anything that may undermine them is deeply troubling."

-To reduce the Premier League from 20 to 18 teams, the report claimed four clubs would be relegated directly, with two promoted from the Championship.
+To reduce the Premier League from 20 to 18 teams, the report said four clubs would be relegated directly, with two promoted from the Championship.

-In addition, there would be play-offs involving the team to finish 16th in the Premier League and those in third, fourth and fifth in the second tier.
+In addition, there would be play-offs involving the team that finished 16th in the Premier League and those in third, fourth and fifth in the second tier.

-The mooted change to voting proposals would also infuriate smaller clubs in the top-flight.
+The mooted change to voting would also infuriate smaller clubs in the top-flight.

 The 'big six', along with Everton, West Ham and Southampton would be granted special status.

-If six of those nine clubs vote in favour of a proposal, it would be enough to get it passed.
+If six of those nine clubs vote in favour of a proposal, it would be passed.

 © 2020 AFP